Attitude to learning

-When reporting on your child’s progress, teachers also make a judgement on their attitude to learning.
+When reporting on your child’s progress, teachers will make a judgement on their attitude to learning.
 One of four possible judgements are made:

 - Causing Concern

-Outstanding ATL means being committed to getting the most out of all learning opportunities available.
+Outstanding AToL means being committed to getting the most out of all learning opportunities available.
 It is what all pupils should aim for.